Lawn Care Organic Tip That Controls Japanese Beetles

 But that’s not all!

-They found that Japanese beetles were less likely to lay their eggs in this particular variety.
+They found that Japanese beetles were less likely to lay their eggs in this particular grass variety.

-So, the theory is, the less eggs laid in the lawn ultimately helps control grubs in the lawn and beetles in the garden.
+So, the theory is, that the fewer eggs laid in the lawn will ultimately help control both grubs in the lawn and beetles in the garden.

 Now, that is not to say that they don’t lay any eggs in Tall Fescue, because they do.